CDMonsalveA/estateSearch/docs/uk/README.md

   - [ ] leaseExtensionCost: The lease extension cost of the property.
   <!-- Income -->
   - [ ] rentalIncome: The rental income of the property.

+### Extra Step: Legal Pack Analysis

+The legal pack analysis is a crucial step in the property analysis process.
+It involves reviewing the legal documents related to the property, including the title deeds, lease agreements, and any other relevant documents.
+This step is essential to ensure that there are no legal issues or complications associated with the property.

+At the moment, we are not able to automate this step.
+However, we will be working on automating this step in the future.
+In the meantime, we recommend that you review the legal documents carefully and seek legal advice if necessary.

+## Step 4: Data Analysis